-This can also include services included under nursing care provided by a nurse practitioner (NP) who is not the recipient's attending physician.
-For example, in the absence of an NP, an RN would provide the services.
-Since the services are nursing in nature, payment is encompassed in the hospice per diem rate and may not be billed separately regardless of whether the services are provided by an NP or an RN.
+This can also include services provided by a nurse practitioner (NP) who is not the recipient's attending physician, are included under nursing care.
+This means that, in the absence of an NP, a registered nurse (RN) would provide the service.
+Since the services are nursing, payment is encompassed in the hospice per diem rate and may not be billed separately regardless of whether the services are provided by an NP or an RN.